Fortress Europe: Postwar usage

 Currently, within Europe, the term is used either to describe dumping effect of external borders in commercial matters, or as a pejorative description of the state of immigration into the European Union.
-This can be in reference either to attitudes toward immigration, to border fortification policies pursued for instance in the Spanish North African enclaves of Ceuta and Melilla or to the system of border patrols and detention centers that are used to help prevent asylum seekers and other migrants from entering the European Union.
+This can be in reference either to attitudes towards immigration, to border fortification policies pursued for instance in the Spanish North African enclaves of Ceuta and Melilla or to increasing level of externalization of borders that is used to help prevent asylum seekers and other migrants from entering the European Union.

 For right-wing and nationalist parties such as the Freedom Party of Austria, 'Fortress Europe' is a positive term.
 They mostly claim that such a fortress does not really exist yet, and that immigrants can enter Europe far too easily.
 They often charge the southern states with insufficient border control, claiming that the latter are acting on the knowledge that immigrants tend to be more attracted to western/northern states with more generous welfare systems such as Switzerland, Germany, Austria, and Sweden.